Cash-Out Refinance Calculator

 You may have different options when you are about to borrow against your home's available equity.
 One option is to take a cash-out mortgage refinance loan.
 The other option is to use a home equity line of credit (HELOC).
 The main cash-out refinance vs. home equity loan differences are the following:

 Since cash-out refinance pays off your original mortgage first by an entirely new loan, the new loan term might be very different.
 As a result, you can have a new payment amortization schedule, which determines the structure of the monthly payments (principal plus interest) you need to make to repay the mortgage by the end of the loan term.
+If you want to get familiar with the idea of amortization, check our amortization calculator, where you can learn the basics of this fundamental concept.

 On the other hand, a HELOC is typically an additional loan to your existing mortgage, so it has its own term and repayment schedule distinct from the original mortgage.
 It's worth noting that you may also apply for an HELOC loan when your house is completely paid for, and you have no mortgage.